Mathematical Economics

 Offered Either Fall or Spring; Lecture hours:3; Repeatable

 Selected issues in economic theory or policy.
-Prerequisite: ECON 101 or ECON 103.
+Prerequisite: ECON 101.

 ECON 224.
 African Women & Social Action.
 1 Credit.